-Proposal Vote Required for Approval "Withhold" Vote Abstentions Broker Non-Votes The three nominees receiving the most "FOR" votes will be elected.
-No effect Not applicable No effect Touche LLP as our independent registered public accounting firm for the fiscal year Must receive "FOR" votes from the holders of a majority of shares present by virtual attendance or represented by proxy and entitled to vote on the matter.
+"Withhold" Broker Non- Proposal Vote Required for Approval Vote Abstentions Votes 1.
+Election of directors The three nominees receiving the most "FOR" votes will be elected.
+No effect Not applicable No effect 2.
+Ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 Must receive "FOR" votes from the holders of a majority of shares present by virtual attendance or represented by proxy and entitled to vote on the matter.
 Not applicable Against Not applicable